brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-27-helix-save-cursor-position-workaround.md

     "A-l" = ":sh hxloadline %{buffer_name}"

-will just print stored line number and do nothing else, but one can 18gg.
+will just print stored line number and do nothing else, but one can 18gg or :g 18.

 [![loadline-display](https://thumbs2.imgbox.com/85/cd/UpC3gD1A_t.png)](https://images2.imgbox.com/85/cd/UpC3gD1A_o.png)